stdtabs/stdtabs.github.io/docs/example.create.a.tablature.from.scratch.md

     $note = new Note();
     // Attach note to the beat
     $beat->getVoice(0)->addNote($note);
-    // Make a variation for the note
+    // Make a random value for the note
     $note->setValue(rand(0, 5));
     // Attach beat to the measure
     $measure->addBeat($beat);